-An investigation that gives you the opportunity to make and justify
+An investigation that gives you the opportunity to make and justify predictions.

 How many different shaped boxes can you design for 36 sweets in one layer?
 Can you arrange the sweets so that no sweets of the same colour are next to each other in any direction?